Uber steers toward blockbuster IPO as road looks rocky | Malay Mail

 Other big tech firms which could join the stampede include the business collaboration startup Slack and big data firm Palantir.

-Aswath Damodaran, a New York University business professor specialising in corporate valuations, calculated Lyft to be worth around US$16 billion, below its the more than US$20 billion at its IPO price.
+Aswath Damodaran, a New York University business professor specializing in corporate valuations, calculated Lyft to be worth around US$16 billion, below its the more than US$20 billion at its IPO price.

 Uber released financial data earlier this year showing it lost US$865 million in the fourth quarter of 2018, compared with US$1.1 billion in the same period a year earlier.